 Take the private elevator to the 2nd level of the southern pillar at the Eiffel Tower and wait to be entranced by Alain Ducasse’s exquisite cuisine.
-I went on Bastille Day, for my birthday back in…….when the restaurant was not under Ducasse, yet my lunch and experience was very memorable.
+I went on Bastille Day, for my birthday back in…….when the restaurant was not under current chef Frédéric Anton, yet my lunch and experience were very memorable.

 14. Watch A Fashion Show At Galeries Lafayette

 Most Fridays throughout the year at 3:00 pm, Galeries Lafayette puts on a 30 minute fashion show at its Haussmann store (40 Boulevard Haussmann) in the Salon Opera on the 7th floor.
 You will need to make reservations through their website.
 The show used to be free but they now charge 13.9 Euros (9 Euros for children).